pedro151/orm-generator/README.md

 PHP Code Generation
 -------------------

-Open the prompt in the directory `DAO-Generator` and write:
+Open the prompt in the directory `ORM-Generator` and write:

 ```cmd
 $ php generate.php